 Instructions

-- Put the minced garlic in the jars, then ground up spices, then pour the salt water mixture on top.
+- Place the minced garlic in the jars, then ground up spices, then pour the salt water mixture on top.
 If you are using 2 jars, divide everything in half.
+Make sure the okra is completely covered in water.
 If you have any water left, disregard it.

 Leave a Comment